oob-skulden/Rivus/README.md

 - Mixed or generic static repos
 - That weird custom build system you inherited from the last team

 No flags required to tell it what framework you’re using.
 It just figures it out and gets to work.

 -----

 ## Requirements

 - Bash 4+
-- Standard Unix tools (`grep`, `awk`, `sed`, `find`)
+- Standard Unix tools (grep, awk, sed, find)
 - Git (for history and hook usage)

-**Typical runtime:** <5 seconds for repos under 10,000 files
+**Typical runtime:** Under 5 seconds for repos under 10,000 files

 No internet access required.
 No installs beyond the script itself.
 No sudo.
 No telemetry.
 No “please create an account to continue.”

 -----